TheBlupper/linineq/README.md

 Keyword arguments:

+ - `solver` (default `'ortools'`) is one of `'ortools'` and `'ppl'` and decides which integer programming solver to use. `ortools` is faster and usually preferred, but as it only supports 64-bit numbers it is sometimes insufficient.
+In those cases `ppl`is used automatically and a warning is emitted.
+Only `ortools` supports iterating solutions, if you use `ppl` the `_gen` variants will only yield a single solution.

- - `lp_bound` (default `100`) is an internal restriction on the size of the unknowns for the linear programming step.
+ - `lp_bound` (default `100`) is an internal restriction on the size of the unknowns for the linear programming step, and is currently only used by `ortools`.
 This does *not* correspond to the size of the solutions you will find, rather the size of the coefficients a lattice-reduced matrix is multiplied by.
 You can often get by with surprisingly small values for `lp_bound` (e.g. `5`).<br><br>
  If you're unsure what to set `lp_bound` to you can call `set_verbose(1)` before solving an instance.
 It will then log what internal coefficients where used to find that solution.
 These will be `<= lp_bound` and `>= -lp_bound`.

  - `reduction` (default `'LLL'`) is one of `'LLL'` and `'BKZ'` and denotes which lattice reduction algorithm to use.